 This Market Spotlight report covers the Acute Lymphoblastic Leukemia (ALL) market, comprising key marketed and pipeline drugs, clinical trials, recent events and analyst opinion, regulatory events, probability of success, patent information, a 10-year disease incidence forecast, and licensing and acquisition deals, as well as presenting drug-specific revenue forecasts.

 - Approved drugs in the ALL space focus on a wide variety of targets.
 The majority of these therapies are administered via the intravenous route, with the remaining products being available in oral and intramuscular formulations.

 - The majority of industry-sponsored drugs in active clinical development for ALL are in Phase I, with two drugs in Phase III.
 Therapies in development for ALL focus on a wide variety of targets.
-The majority of pipeline drugs in development are administered via the intravenous route, with the remainder being tested in oral formulations.
+The majority of pipeline drugs in development are administered via the intravenous route.

-- The only high-impact upcoming event for drugs in the ALL space is topline Phase II trial results for Isatuximab.
-The overall likelihood of approval of a Phase I hematologic asset is 9.6%, and the average probability a drug advances from Phase III is 58.3%.
-Drugs, on average, take 8.8 years from Phase I to approval, compared to 9.3 years in the overall oncology space.
+- The only high-impact upcoming event for drugs in the ALL space is topline Phase II trial results for Sarclisa.
+The overall likelihood of approval of a Phase I hematologic asset is 10%, and the average probability a drug advances from Phase III is 59.6%.
+Drugs, on average, take 8.9 years from Phase I to approval, compared to 9.3 years in the overall oncology space.

-- There have been 40 licensing and asset acquisition deals involving ALL drugs during 2014–19.
-The $1,220m strategic collaboration agreement signed in 2018 between Fate Therapeutics and Ono Pharmaceutical for the joint development and commercialization of two off-the-shelf CAR-T cell product candidates was the largest deal.
+- There have been 32 licensing and asset acquisition deals involving ALL drugs during 2015–20.
+The $2,000m collaboration and license agreement signed in January 2020 between MorphoSys and Incyte to further develop and commercialize MorphoSys’ proprietary anti-CD19 antibody, MOR208 (tafasitamab), globally was the largest deal.

 - The US has a substantial lead in the number of ALL clinical trials globally.
 France leads the major EU markets, while China has the top spot in Asia.

-- Clinical trial activity in the ALL space is dominated by completed trials.
-Novartis has the highest number of completed clinical trials for ALL, with 41 trials.
+- Novartis has the highest number of completed clinical trials for ALL, with 41 trials.

 - Novartis leads industry sponsors with the highest overall number of clinical trials for ALL.